idrisadetunmbi/news-app/README.md

 - Dependency Injection with [Hilt](https://developer.android.com/training/dependency-injection/hilt-android)
 - [Custom tabs](https://developer.chrome.com/docs/android/custom-tabs/)

-## Requirements
+## Requirements/Getting Started

-- This current state of the project is built in Android Studio Arctic Fox | 2020.3.1 Patch 4
+- The project is built in Android Studio with Arctic Fox | 2020.3.1 Patch 4 version

-## Getting Started

-- Open the project in Android Studio, sync project with Gradle files, and build project in AS
+- No additional steps are required.
+Open the project in Android Studio, sync project with Gradle files, and build project in AS, and run on a connected device/emulator
-- Connect a device and run the app on the device using AS.

 #### Test

-- This project contains unit and instrumentation tests.
-To run the instrumentation tests, connect an Android device and run the included tests in Android studio.
+- This project contains unit tests and can be run in Android Studio.